gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 `application_data` {{RFC9147}}.
 Then the `DTLSCiphertext` is computed per the DTLS 1.3 specification {{RFC9147}} and configured cipher suit and used as the payload of the DTLS chunk.
 Finally the SCTP common header is prepended.
+The CRC32c checksum in the common header, as defined in {{RFC9260}}, is computed over the complete SCTP packet including the DTLS chunk with its already encrypted payload.

 When the DTLS chunk is used, the endpoint MUST consider the DTLS chunk header and the overhead of DTLS to ensure that the final SCTP packet does not exceed